gabelopez2523/gabelopez2523/README.md

 ### Hi there 👋 I'm Gabe Lopez

 ## About Me
 I am from Santa Fe, New Mexico, born and raised.
 I am a current senior at the Univerity of Denver graduationg in the Spring of 2022, majoring in Business Analytics annd Finance.
 I have coded in Python, TSQL, and R. I hope to expand my coding skills and learn new programs.

 ⚽  🏂   🎥

+:guatemala:

 Asside from that I enjoy playing soccer, snowboarding, and watching movies!
 Below are a few of the project I have worked on throughout undergrad.
 Cherck it out!